anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition it is required that the LDevID(RegAgt) certificate is valid for the complete bootstrapping phase.
 This avoids a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rouge pledge.
-As "agent-signed-data" could be dated after the validity time of the LDevID(RegAgt) EE certificate, due to missing trusted timestamp in the registrar-agents signature.
+As "agent-signed-data" could be dated after the validity time of the LDevID(RegAgt) certificate, due to missing trusted timestamp in the registrar-agents signature.
 To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
-Furthermore the registrar also verifies the LDevID(RegAgt) EE certificate used in the TLS handshake.
+Furthermore the registrar also verifies the LDevID(RegAgt) certificate used in the TLS handshake.
 If both certificates are successfully verified, the registrar-agents signature can be considered as valid.

 ## YANG Module Security Considerations